 We've tried to keep the costs down as much as humanly possible!
 That being said, you're not just paying for classes.
 The money is being used for materials and to allow an amazing community of people to come together, all of whom are passionate about dreaming up ideas and seeing how far they can push the technology, the creativity, and themselves.
 It's a unique opportunity to collaborate with and learn from everyone participating and to create something amazing from nothing.
 Even in a parallel universe I think it would cost just as much, if not more than what we're charging!
 But good luck getting a cheap ticket to that place.

 Funny you ask!
-Soon we'll begin offering live online classes, as well!
+Soon we'll begin offering more live online classes!
 Initially, the focus will be on a mix of art, creative technology, and activism.
 We've had many great instructors come through and quite a few of them are doing important work in these areas.
 It's quite a critical time in the world and we really want to help get these important messages out into the world far and wide.
-We hope to announce these classes soon along with the rest of our 2017 schedule.
+We hope to announce these classes soon.
 Sign up for our newsletter and stay tuned!

 Well, for the most part that would be me, Rachel Uwa, although lately I've got a lovely band of cohorts by way of former students to experiment and do cool things with via the school.